UBC-STAT/stat-406/syllabus.md

 Available **free** online: <http://faculty.marshall.usc.edu/gareth-james/ISL/index.html>

+**Optional (but excellent)**

 *The Elements of Statistical Learning*, Hastie, Tibshirani, Friedman, 2009, Second Edition, Springer, New York. (denoted \[ESL\])

 Also available **free** online: <https://web.stanford.edu/~hastie/ElemStatLearn/>

 This second book is a more advanced treatment of a superset of the topics we will cover.
 If you want to learn more and understand the material more deeply, this is the book for you.
-With the exception of Chapter 10, all readings from \[ESL\] are optional.
+With the exception of Chapter 10, all readings from
+\[ESL\] are optional.

 ### Course assesssment opportunities

 15 Reading checks and worksheets
-30 Assignments
+20 Assignments
+10 Mini quizzes
 20 Project
 35 Final exam

 #### Reading checks and worksheets

 These are two different components intended to keep you on track.
 Both are to be submitted via pull requests in your personal `worksheets-<username>` repo (see the [computing tab](/computing/) for descriptions on how to do this.

 **Reading checks** are simply extracts of the code from the online [course notes](https://ubc-stat.github.io/stat-406-worksheets).
 The code for each topic has two lines removed.
 You should read the notes and work through the code you have, executing the commands and examining the output.
 The purpose is for you to engage in _active_ rather than _passive_ reading.
 When you discover the missing lines, simply copy the correct lines into your file.
 That's it.
 These are simple and worth 1 point each up to a maximum of 20 points.

 **Worksheets** are more thorough.
 They typically have a few questions for you to answer or code to implement.
 These will often be done _during class_ or _lab_ periods.
 But you can do them on your own as well.
 These are worth 2 points each up to a maximum of 20 points.

 **Rules** To get all 15%, you need to accumulate 30 total points during the semester.
 This can be done in any combination of reading check points and worksheets (respecting the limit).
 Of course you can (and should!) do more, but this isn't required.
 You may submit up to 5 points at a time in a pull request and you may submit only 5 points per week.
 In your PR, there must be as many commits as points.
 So a PR with 2 reading checks and 1 worksheet should have at least 4 commits (probably one for each check and 2 for the worksheet).
 This will be lightly enforced initially.
 The last day to open a PR is December 5.

 **Marking** Reading checks get 1 if correct and 0 otherwise.
 If you get 0, you can't resubmit this check (but you can submit others).
 Worksheets get 2 points when correct.
 Sometimes the graders will ask for changes in their PR review.
 If they do, implement the corrections, make another commit, and re-request the review.
 Once correct, you receive 2 points.
 Only one additional review will be allowed per submission.
 If egregious errors remain (in the opinion of the grader) then you will not receive credit (but you can submit another worksheet).
 The overriding theme here is "if you put in the effort, you'll get all the points.

 It's important here to recognize just how important active participation in these activities is.
 You learn by doing, and this is your opportunity to learn in a low-stakes environment.
 One thing you'll learn, for example, is that [all animals urinate in 21 seconds](https://arxiv.org/abs/1310.3737).[^note]

-[^note]: A careful reading of the linked paper with the provocative title "Law of Urination: all mammals empty their bladders over the same duration" reveals that the authors actually mean something far less precise.
+[^note]: A careful reading of the linked paper with the provocative title "Law
+    of Urination: all mammals empty their bladders over the same duration" reveals that the authors actually mean something far less precise.
 In fact, their claim is more accurately stated as "mammals over 3kg in body weight urinate in 21 seconds with a standard deviation of 13 seconds".
 But the accurate charactization is far less publicity-worthy.

 #### Assignments

 There will be 5 assignments, you should complete 4.
 These are submitted via pull request similar to the worksheets.
 You are allowed _one late class period_.
 This means that of the 4 assignments you submit, one can be submitted late, up until the next class meeting.
 This policy (drop 1, submit 1 late) is intended to accommodate any and all issues.
 It is not a "pad your mark" policy.
 If you submit the first 4 assignments, we won't mark the fifth.
 The TAs have a lot on their plate and "marking dropped assignments" takes a lot of work.
 Both policies are "no questions asked".
 Simply turn it in late or not at all and we'll take care of the rest.
 You don't need to justify anything.

 **Policy on collaboration**

 Discussing assignments with your classmates is allowed and encouraged, but it is important that every student get practice working on these problems.
 This means that **all the work you turn in must be your own**.
 The general policy on homework collaboration is:
 1. You must first make a serious effort to solve the problem.
 1. If you are stuck after doing so, you may ask for help from another student.
    You may discuss strategies to solve the problem, but you may not look at their code, nor may they spell out the solution to you step-by-step.
 1. Once you have gotten help, you must write your own solution individually.
 You must disclose, in your GitHub pull request, the names of anyone from whom you got help.
 1. This also applies in reverse: if someone approaches you for help, you must not provide it unless they have already attempted to solve the problem, and you may not share your code or spell out the solution step-by-step.

 These rules also apply to getting help from other people such as friends not in the course (try the problem first, discuss strategies, not step-by-step solutions, acknowledge those from whom you received help).

 You may not use homework help websites, Stack Overflow, and so on under any circumstances.

 You can always, of course, ask me for help on Slack.
 And public Slack **questions** are allowed and encouraged.

 You may also use external sources (books, websites, papers, ...) to
 * Look up programming language documentation, find useful packages, find explanations for error messages, or remind yourself about the syntax for some feature.
 I do this all the time in the real world.
 Wikipedia is your friend.
 * Read about general approaches to solving specific problems (e.g. a guide to dynamic programming or a tutorial on unit testing in your programming language), or
 * Clarify material from the course notes or assignments.

 But external sources must be used to **support** your solution, not to **obtain** your solution.
 You may **not** use them to
 * Find solutions to the specific problems assigned as homework (in words or in code)—you must independently solve the problem assigned, not translate a solution presented online or elsewhere.
 * Find course materials or solutions from this or similar courses from previous years, or
 * Copy text or code to use in your submissions without attribution.

 If you use code from online or other sources, you must include code comments identifying the source.
 It must be clear what code you wrote and what code is from other sources.
 This rule also applies to text, images, and any other material you submit.

 Please talk to me if you have any questions about this policy.
 Any form of plagiarism or cheating will result in sanctions to be determined by me, including grade penalties (such as negative points for the assignment or reductions in letter grade) or course failure.
 I am obliged to report violations to the appropriate University authorities.
 See also the text below.

+#### Mini quizzes

+These are short Canvas multiple choice and True / False questions.
+There are 5 quizzes, one to go with each Assignment.
+They're really "part of the assignment": you do them on your own and submit by the accompanying assignment deadline.
+They're just on Canvas to make grading easier for the TAs.
+Just like the Assignments, only 4 will count, but because they're on Canvas, your lowest score will get dropped.
+You can complete it anytime by the deadline (I'll try to make sure that they open at the start of the module), but you only get **one** chance.

 #### Group/individual project

 There will be a project.
 You may choose to complete it in a group of your choosing or individually.
 The group can contain at most 4 individuals.
 The group project has two intermediate checkpoints (see [schedule](/schedule/)).

 Similar policies on plagiarism as for the homework apply.